-There will be a short discussion after each film for those who wish to stay.
+There is a short intermission half way through the film for tea/coffee and biscuits and a short discussion after each film for those who wish to stay.
 Come along and sample our new, improved sound system.
+When available on the DVD, we will show subtitles to assist those with hearing problems/hearing aids.
 You will be very welcome.

 26th June.
 Gosford Park (2001).

 Gosford Park is the magnificent country estate where Sir William McCordle and his wife Lady Sylvia gather relations and friends for a weekend shooting party.
 But all is not well neither among the bejewelled guests nor in the attic bedrooms occupied by the servants labouring for the comfort of their employers.
 The film has a host of well-known stars and won the Best British Film Award.

 The film is set on the unspoilt Greek Island of Cephalonia during the Second World War when Greece was occupied by Italy.
 The Italians are initially met with resentment but gradually their passion and love of life wins the people over but the war intervenes and life takes a turn for the worst.
 Captain Corelli may have to return to Italy and leave the woman he loves.
 The film has breath taking scenery.

 It was supposed to be a routine shopping trip to Milan by train.
 As the train rolls through the picturesque Italian countryside, the eight strangers in the railway compartment are faced with an unexpected incident which changes their lives.
 The film boasts lovely Italian vistas and stars Ronnie Barker, Timothy Spall and Maggie Smith.

 25th September.
 War of the Worlds (2005).